learning-python/django/README.md

     return HttpResponse("Some toppings.")
 ```

-- [] In the pizza/toppings/urls.py file, enter this text:
+- [] Make a the thais_server/thais_server/toppings/urls.py file, and then enter this text:

 ```
 from django.urls import path